Mailu/Mailu/docs/swarm/master/README.md

 core@coreos-01 ~ $ docker network inspect mailu_default | grep Subnet
                     "Subnet": "10.0.1.0/24",
 ```
-In the docker-compose.yml file, we will then use POD_ADDRESS_RANGE = 10.0.1.0/24
+In the docker-compose.yml file, we will then use SUBNET = 10.0.1.0/24
 In fact, imap & smtp logs doesn't show the IPs from the front(s) container(s), but the IP of  "mailu_default-endpoint".
-So it is sufficient to set POD_ADDRESS_RANGE to this specific ip (which can be found by inspecting mailu_default network).
+So it is sufficient to set SUBNET to this specific ip (which can be found by inspecting mailu_default network).
 The issue is that this endpoint is created while the stack is created, I did'nt figure a way to determine this IP before the stack creation...

 ### Limitation with the ingress mode
 With the default ingress mode, the front(s) container(s) will see origin IP(s) all being 10.255.0.x (which is the ingress-endpoint, can be found by inspecting the ingress network)